Skip to main content

 "Last Christmas" Turns 40 This Year

-As we bid farewell to long summer days and autumn settles in, many people will be looking forward to Christmas.
-As an ESL teacher, I know what that means – the song “Last Christmas” playing repeatedly!
+As the days get shorter in the northern hemisphere and winter approaches, many people will be looking forward to Christmas.
+As an EFL teacher, I know what that means – the song “Last Christmas” playing repeatedly!
 It certainly seems to be a favourite here in Poland.
 The song was originally released on December 3, 1984, and George Michael's melodious tale of jilted love has since been absorbed into Christmas tradition, to the extent that wherever you are in Europe during the festive season you seem unable to escape this timeless piece of synth-pop.
 Regardless of whether you love it or hate it, “Last Christmas” has been around for forty years now – yes, forty years! – and its popularity shows no signs of fading, despite attempts to ban it from the airwaves.
-When the Wham! track initially hit the UK Singles Chart, it managed to stay at number two for five consecutive weeks, held back from the top spot by Band Aid's “Do They Know It's Christmas?”, the lyrics of which poignantly recall how
+When the Wham! track initially hit the UK Singles Chart, it managed to stay at number two for five consecutive weeks, held back from the top spot by Band Aid's “Do They Know It's Christmas?”, the lyrics of which poignantly

 Recent posts